 Other leukocytes, WBCs, are also present; however, lymphocytes have the highest number present within the organ regardless of classification.

 The primary lymphoid organs may also be called central lymphoid organs.
 The bone marrow and thymus spawn WBCs from immature progenitor cells, cells that can differentiate into a particular cell type.

 The bone marrow is a fatty soft tissue within the medullary cavity of the bone that produces blood cells and platelets.
 Medulla means the innermost part; therefore, the medullary cavity is the innermost part of the bone.

 Bone marrow is also a producer of mesenchymal cells, stem cells that are responsible for the development of lymphatic and circulatory system cells, in the body.
 Stem cells are undifferentiated cells that can give rise to an indefinite amount of cells of the same type.

 The most common areas of stem cell production in the adult body are in the iliac crest (hip) and calcaneus (heel).

-The thymus is a T-lymphocyte, or T-cell, forming organ of the immune system and yields daily allowances of T cells that fight infection and assist the immune system in maintaining proper balance and function.
+The thymus is an organ that forms T-lymphocytes, or T-cells, and yields daily allowances of T cells that fight infection and assist the immune system in maintaining proper balance and function.

 The thymus has two identical lobes—one anterior to the heart and the second posterior to the sternum.